Nivekkb/SELF/SELF_DOCS/private/legal/COVENANT_RATIFICATION_RECORD.md

 ## Ratification Overview

-This record documents the establishment and ratification of the SoulsynqAI Free Forever Covenant, ensuring perpetual free access to AI emotional safety capabilities following the commercialization of SELF technology.
+This record documents the establishment and ratification of the SerenixAI Free Forever Covenant, ensuring perpetual free access to AI emotional safety capabilities following the commercialization of SELF technology.

 ### Ratification Timeline
 1. **Covenant Drafting**: [Start Date] - [End Date]